hsponchiado/Binary-Search-Visualization/README.md

 - Output (via GUI)
     - The final result (found at index __ / not found)
     - Visual indicators that shows the search progress
     - Text that shows step by step process

+**Usage of HTML in code**
+- In this code HTML was used, because I wanted to actually show the user how binary search works.
+For that I wanted  ....

 **Hugging Face Link**
 -